Purdue-ME597/ME597-Spring2025/0-Setup/2-ROS2_Installation_Guide.md

     * $`sudo apt install python3-rosdep2`
     * $`sudo apt install python3-pip`

-Once you're done setting up Ubuntu 22.04 and ROS 2 Humble, read [this](Resources/Software_pkg_%26_OS.md) to understand what we have just done till now.
+Once you're done setting up Ubuntu 22.04 and ROS 2 Humble, read [this](Resources/Software_Pkg_and_OS.md) to understand what we have done up to this point.

 # Simulation Installation guide
 Now we will install the simulation.
 For this course we will use a simulation of the Turtlebot3.
 There is a Turtlebot4 simulator available with Gazebo Ignition Fortress simulation software, but it has higher graphics requirements, so we will be using Gazebo Classic 11.10 simulation software, with Turtlebot3 models.
 Functionally, they will be the same: sensors, topics, etc.